 In the Sadhana of Mahamudra Sourcebook (page 103) the Vidyadhara sums this up: “Only if we have an immense sense of devotion, only if we can actually give the background, the giver, are we ready to receive blessings, adhisthana…So the only way to receive the teachings is if you are not actually there.”

 The Vidyadhara made the life stories of our lineage ancestors relevant and accessible for his students.
 The teachers are revered family members, not ancient, dusty icons or part of some historical or archaeological exercise.
 The way these teachers lived and practiced in their era helps us now, on our own paths, in our own time.
 Their life stories inspire understanding and appreciation for the nature and challenges of the path.
 By studying these teachers’ struggles, their passions, their humanness, as they engaged the teachings and traversed the path, their stories become our stories.
-There is now a whole new generation of young and powerful teachers beginning to transmit the dharma–His Holiness the 17th Karmapa, and Khyentse Yangsi Rinpoche, among others.
-So the story continues.

 By the power of this unbroken lineage, the teachings and practices of our tradition are shared and passed along from generation to generation, through the centuries and across the continents.
 These teachings and practices are like 24-carat gold: pounded, refined and made pure after centuries of hard work and discipline.
 They have a long history of deep practice and realization behind them.
 In The Mishap Lineage (page 9), Trungpa Rinpoche defines lineage as “…a prolonged sense of commitment to humanity and to working with the neurosis of humanity.”